 “You truly cannot afford the luxury of even one negative thought.
 A worrisome thought is like an embryo: it starts off small but grows and grows.
 Soon it takes on a life of its own.
 Stop feeding what doesn’t serve you.”

-We are so caught up on endless life distractions that sometimes we forget to take a much needed pause to contemplate and revaluate your life.
+We are so caught up on endless life distractions that sometimes we forget to take a much needed pause to contemplate and revaluate our life.
 The next thing you know you are on your deathbed thinking you have achieved nothing splendid in life.
 The problem with most of us is that we often think that we have all the time in the world just because we are young.
 We wish to have more time when we do not, and now that we do, we are squandering it away for nothing.
 We put off living until some event in the future occurs.
-I reckon, the best way to live is to live as if today was your last day on the planet.
+I reckon, the best way to live is to live as if today was your last.